rusd80/andersen-devops/Lesson-01/README.md

 18 nov 2021 TIL:
 ```
 1. How to install Jenkins and its plugins;
+2. How to create Jobs;
-3. How to create Jobs;
+3. How to schedule Jobs;
-3. How to use Cron.
+4. How to use Cron.

 ```